-5) The expectation factor A
+- The advantage factor A

-Up to now it has not been clarified under which conditions the given values for the expectation factor should be applied.
-It is expected that these values may depend, e.g. on the user group, and that the absolute values will change in long term.
+Up to now it has not been clarified under which conditions the given values for the advantage factor should be applied.
+It is expected that these values may depend, e.g., on the user group, and that the absolute values will change in long term.

-6) Predictions for quantizing distortion and the derivation methodology for new equipment impairment factors
+- Derivation methodology for new equipment impairment factors